quake0day/quake0day/README.md

 ### Hi there 👋

-I am an Associate Professor :neckbeard: in the Computer Science department at the West Chester University of Pennsylvania.
+I am a Full Professor :neckbeard: in the Computer Science department at the West Chester University of Pennsylvania.
 I graduated from University at Buffalo - SUNY in the Department of Computer Science and Engineering. [[Link](https://darlingtree.com/)]

-My research interest broadly focuses on **exploring novel ideas :crystal_ball::crystal_ball: and techniques to solve practical problems and security issues :bomb::bomb: for mobile sensing and cyber-physical systems**.
+My current research interests focus primarily on integrating artificial intelligence (AI) with educational technologies to enhance personalized learning experiences and optimize instructional methodologies.
+Additionally, I am actively exploring novel approaches that combine voice transmission technologies with advanced AI models to improve speech-based human-computer interactions and communication systems.

-In the context of mobile sensing systems :telephone:, I am interested in smartphone-enabled :iphone: crowdsourcing approaches that can help build large-scale information infrastructures conveniently at a very low cost.
-I also study cyber-physical system security from the physical layer:electric_plug:, leveraging various related characteristics to enable inherently secure and dependable wireless communications:mailbox::mailbox:.
+Previously, my research has extensively covered innovative solutions in mobile sensing and smartphone-enabled crowdsourcing technologies, aiming at building cost-effective and scalable information infrastructures.
+My scholarly contributions have appeared in highly-regarded journals and conferences such as ACM SenSys, IEEE ICDCS, IEEE MASS, IEEE Transactions on Mobile Computing (TMC), and IEEE IoT Journal.
+Notably, my paper on human voice detection technologies was awarded the Best Student Paper Award at the IEEE ICDCS conference in 2017.

-I am also a Senior Member of IEEE :bowtie: and a member of ACM.
+I am an IEEE Senior Member and an active member of ACM.

 <!--